mroi/video-tools/README.md

 Among them are:

-`aac_encode`
+`aac_encode`:
-: Pipe in a 48kHz stereo s16le PCM stream.
+Pipe in a 48kHz stereo s16le PCM stream.
 Uses QuickTime to convert to AAC.

-`compare.sh`
+`compare.sh`:
-: Compares MPEG-4 files with regard to the tracks they contain and their metadata.
+Compares MPEG-4 files with regard to the tracks they contain and their metadata.

-`dolby_decode.sh`
+`dolby_decode.sh`:
-: Upmixes Dolby ProLogic Surround audio to 5.1.
-Eats 48kHz stereo s16le PCM, outputs same : with six channels in standard L-R-C-LFE-Ls-Rs layout.
+Upmixes Dolby ProLogic Surround audio to 5.1.
+Eats 48kHz stereo s16le PCM, outputs same with six channels in standard L-R-C-LFE-Ls-Rs layout.

-`encode.sh`
+`encode.sh`:
-: The main thing.
-Takes anything HandBrake understands and encodes to canonical iTunes style : MPEG-4.
+The main thing.
+Takes anything HandBrake understands and encodes to canonical iTunes style MPEG-4.

 The scripts need a couple of tools along their way.
 You can place them right here into the project directory, because this will be in `$PATH`.
 The `Makefile` will help you collect